 Dr. Mueller (B.A.
 Susquehanna University, M.A., Ph.D.
-Rochester) serves as the department's Graduate Coordinator.
-She received the 2008 Faculty Laureate for undergraduate general education teaching, the 2009 Teaching Excellence Award in the College of Sciences, and several Achievement and Contribution Awards.
+Rochester) serves as the department chair.
+She received the 2008 Faculty Laureate for undergraduate general education teaching, the 2009 Teaching Excellence Award in the College of Sciences, and Achievement and Contribution Awards.

-Professor Mueller primarily conducts research on gender and politics, focusing on questions of descriptive and substantive policy representation.
+Professor Mueller teaches courses in American Politics and Public Policy.
+She regularly directs undergraduate and graduate independent studies, capstones, and theses in the area of congressional politics, public policy, interest groups, and women and politics.
+She primarily conducts research on gender and politics, focusing on questions of descriptive and substantive policy representation.
 Her publications include a book chapter on "soccer moms" and voting, in Engaging the Public: How the Government and Media Can Reinvigorate American Democracy and a chapter on gender, campaigning and Twitter in Social Media and Politics, co-authored with students, and a literature review on women and U.S. politics in Choice.
 She has a chapter on Teddy Roosevelt's rhetoric and conservationism in From the Bully Pulpit: Presidential Rhetoric, Speeches, and the Shaping of Public Policy.
 She has also published in PS: Political Science & Politics, The Thomas Jefferson Law Review, The U.S. Government and the Environment, and Managing Environmental Policies: A Casebook.